Thanks to technology and the internet, there are a plethora of crowdfunding platforms that work as an intermediary to streamline the process.

 Best Crowdfunding Platforms of 2023

 The best crowdfunding platform can vary based on your goals.
-The following platforms are ones we have chosen for this ranking based on their reputation, features, and fees.
+The following platforms are the ones we have chosen for this ranking based on their reputation, features, and fees.

 - Kickstarter: Best for Launching Products